Keuxd/GerryBot/README.md

 # GerryBot
-A personal +18 discord bot
+A personal +18 discord bot made in JDA

 # Features